CoinFabrik/scout-actions/README.md

 with is configured, which sets a specific target for the action under with.
 In this case, the target is the file './target/Cargo.toml'.
 This toml file in the target directory likely has the dependencies and project configuration that will undergo analysis.
 - **with/scout-args**: allows you to specify custom arguments for scout.
 The default already is _-v_ which makes scout verbose, you don't need to specify it again.
-- **with/markdown_output**: "true" or "false" makes scout save findings report in Markdown format on the github-workspace for later usage.

 In short, this .yml file sets up a GitHub Action that activates on any push to the repository.
 When triggered, it will